Fathat-Training/starwars-api-backend-skeleton/training-docs/build-2.md

               schema:
                 $ref: '#/components/schemas/FilmListResponse'
 ```
     Copy and place the above specification and append it directly below the first endpoint specification iin your openapi.yaml file.

-next is the openapi schema for returning more than one film.
+    Next, the openapi schema for returning more than one film.
 It's called FilmListResponse

 ```yaml
 FilmListResponse: